The Neuroscience Of Learning: 41 Terms Every Teacher Should Know

 This refers to the mental process by which we become aware of the world and use that information to problem solve and make sense out of the world.
 It is somewhat oversimplified but cognition refers to thinking and all of the mental processes related to thinking.

-Cognitive processing of information that takes place in areas in the prefrontal cortex that exercise conscious control over one’s emotions and thoughts.
+Cognitive processing of information that takes place in the prefrontal cortex that exercise conscious control over one’s emotions and thoughts.
 This control allows for patterned information to be used for organizing, analyzing, sorting, connecting, planning, prioritizing, sequencing, self-monitoring, self-correcting, assessment, abstractions, problem solving, attention focusing, and linking information to appropriate actions.

-Functional Brain Imaging (neuroimaging)
+Brain Imaging (neuroimaging)

 Diagrams that are designed to coincide with the brain’s style of patterning.
 In order for sensory information to be encoded (the initial processing of the information entering from the senses), consolidated, and stored, the information must be patterned into a brain-compatible form.
 Graphic organizers can promote this patterning in the brain when children participate in creating relevant connections to their existing memory circuitry.